- 1. Athens city

 1.2 Where I stayed in Athens?

 I preferred Airbnb this time and the name of the place was Urban Luxury for 2.
 This place was in the mid of the Athens city and had a perfect view of Lycabettus from the patio(terrace).

-Hop in Hop off bus is the best way to explore whole city of Athens.
+Hop in Hop-off bus is the best way to explore the whole city of Athens.
 It will cost 20 Euro per person.
-This allows you to cover places falling under both Green and Athens line.
+This allows you to cover places falling under both the Green and Athens lines.
 They also provide tickets for acropolis separately for 10 Euros.
-You can easily identify Hop in Hop off bus as one shown in picture below.
+You can easily identify Hop in Hop-off bus as one shown in the picture below.